2. Support tickets

 - DO NOT:

 Do not be vague.
-Statements like it’s slow, I cant login, or my code doesn’t work give us nothing concrete.
+Statements like it’s slow, I can’t login, or my code doesn’t work give us nothing concrete.

 Do not attach multiple files to your ticket.
 This can overload mail attachment limit in ticketing system.
-It is much easier to see all files if you simply provide full path to them in your storage area.
+It is much easier for us to see all files if you simply provide full path to them in your storage area.

 - After receiving a response from us

-Sometimes our response is “no, this cant be done” or similar.
+Sometimes our response is no, this can’t be done or similar.
 This is a specific resolution of a specific ticket.
 There is always a reasonable cause for this and we explain it in our response.

 When we ask for additional information in our response provide exactly what we ask.